Elon Musk's flamethrower makes $3.5 million in sales

 And accompanying the flamethrower on the website is a branded fire extinguisher, which The Boring Company openly advises is overpriced at $30 (roughly £20 and AU$40).
 Those should decide to order one should expect to receive the weapon this spring, notes the store website.

-The Boring Company was first announced with the purpose of building tunnels underneath cities that have heavy traffic on roads aboveground.
-Until that happens, they appear to be making dough first by selling hats and now by selling these flamethrowers.
+The Boring Company was first announced with the purpose of building tunnels underneath cities that have heavy traffic on roads above ground.
+Until that happens, it appears to be making dough first by selling hats and now by selling these flamethrowers.

-Elon Musk's fans also have a penchant for strange merchandise ideas: The Elon's Musk Company (not affiliated with its namesake) makes an air freshener called Elon's Musk that we've tried.
+Elon Musk's fans also have a penchant for strange merchandise ideas: The Elon's Musk Company (not affiliated with its namesake) makes an air freshener called Elon's Musk, which we've tried.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.